ShenzhenYAO/sastools/README.md

 simple d3 v4 tree diagram.
+commit 135a

+1. Automatically identify contents between PROC RUN or PROC QUIT
+2. Make subnodes (For text in NodeDescription, the <br/>, &nbsp... should be replaced by \n, ' ' so as to be treated by the two functions in 134a), Restore values (need to pay attention to the transformation of line breakers, spaces...within the replacements....)
+3. When load egp files, automatically add substeps for each node.
+However, it took too many resources and the system blows up!

 commit 134a
 1. In work.js, two functions to breaked down codes in an EGP program into blocks.
 The functions are codeToObj(), and PickupMatched()